Should we follow enterprise architecture principles while working on an MVP?

 Innovify is a fast growing digital innovation & product management company.

 Offering a wide range of expertise, Innovify helps clients to develop innovative products that enable them to focus on key business drivers using a collaborative work model that functions on an Agile & Lean philosophy.
-Innovify has become a trusted partner to its clients by going beyond the typical scope of application development through a range of digital products such as websites, apps, and software.
+Innovify has become a trusted partner to its clients by going beyond the typical scope of application development through a range of digital products such as websites, apps, software and enterprise architecture solutions.